Wordle Archive lets you binge past Wordles, test your self-control

 I went back to where it all started, Wordle 1.
-The dawn of a new era of word games.
 I took a time machine to get there: the Wordle Archive, a site that gathers the ghosts of Wordles past so you can play and play and play (and play).

 The Wordle Archive is "made with love" by computational biologist and designer Devang Thakkar, who launched the site in early January.
 Thakkar tweeted last week that the archive is getting over 100,000 users a day, which is a testament to the public hunger for more Wordle.